greird/chordictionaryjs/README.md

 ### Recognize a chord and get all information about a tab

 `Chordictionary.getChordInfo()` will return every known information about a tab notation, including: the chord name(s), the notes composition and the chord(s) formula.
-Also return a friendly "message" in case of failure.
+Also return an error message in case of failure.

 ```javascript
 Chordictionary.getChordInfo(tab, tuning);